fincode-byGMO/fincode-sdk-js/README.md

         ui, // fincode UI instance (FincodeUI). : you can use the data input in the fincode ui component directly.
         "4" // how many tokens you want to get (string, default: "1") )
-    const tokens = res.list // there are 4 tokens in the list.
+    const tokens = res.list // there are 4 tokens in this array.
 })()
 ```